EPCCed/hpcss24/README.md

   above, rewrite the code to use `parallel for`.
 Does the loop schedule affect performance for the load-imbalanced sharpening algorithm?
 What is the best schedule - `static`, `dynamic`. ... ?

+### Monday AM

+  Ludovic will distribute slide for his OpenMP GPU offload workshop

+### Monday PM

+  There is a lot to learn for GPU offload so please continue with exercises from this morning, but I have added a "C-GPU" directory to the hpcss24-cfd git repo which contains a simple example of using these directives for the cfd example.

+  As for the previous OpenMP example the code only currently works for the simpler case when you do not specify a Reynolds number (i.e. for inviscid / irrotational flow).
+If you want you can try to extend to the general case.

+  When measuring performance you will need to run much larger problems than for the CPU as you need a lot of grid points to keep the very large number of GPU threads active.
+You will also need to run for a large number of iterations to get reliable performance results: for large problems the cost of copying data to and from the GPU can be significant.

+  The reservation for today is `tc063_1270277`